thinkst/canarytokens-docker/README.md

 #if this breaks with PyYAML errors, install the libyaml development package
 # sudo apt-get install libyaml-dev
 ```
 * Configuration is held in the two .env files.
 Edit these.
-Here's example files for a setup that generates tokens on example1.com, example2.com and example3.com (PDFs), running on a host with public IP 1.1.1.1, using the Mandril API key 'xxxxxxxxxx':
+If you are using Mailgun to send emails, delete 'CANARY_MANDRILL_API_KEY' from ```switchboard.ev``` and set the Mailgun Domain Name and API Key.
+If you are using Mandrill, delete the Mailgun properties and set the Mandrill API Key.
+Here's example files for a setup that generates tokens on example1.com, example2.com and example3.com (PDFs), running on a host with public IP 1.1.1.1, using Mailgun Domain Name 'x.y' and API Key 'zzzzzzzzzz':
   * frontend.ev
 ```
 #These domains are used for general purpose tokens